LtECoD/LtECoD.github.io/post/2021/2021-04-09-The-Book-of-Why-Summary-Chapter01.md

 1. The author mentioned that no machine could derive explanations from raw data.
 It needs a push.
 But how to push?

 2. Only learning from observed data makes current intelligent machines stay on the first rung.
 However, the potential outcome framework bases on observed data as well.
 Is this framework competent for causal inference?

-## Chapter 2: the genesis of causal inference

-:construction: